WORKER RIGHTS

 - Need emergency financial support with rent/food/transportation while you look for a new job in Canada

 • Your employer has the obligation to provide suitable and safe housing.
 Make sure you note down/take photos of the hazards in your accommodations and keep records of your complaints to your employer.
+If they do not address your complaints in a timely manner, you may be eligible for an Open Work Permit for Vulnerable Workers.

 You may also directly report housing issues to the government.
 Reports are anonymous and the government will not reveal the identity of persons making complaints.